 Top 5 Most Profitable Sports and How They Make Money

 Sports have evolved into an industry that generates billions in annual revenue through broadcasting, sponsorships, merchandise sales, and ticketing.
 Each major sport leverages unique characteristics to achieve profitability, but all share some common strategies.
-Here's a detailed exploration of the most profitable sports, with paragraphs for deeper context and some point form for clarity.
+Here's a detailed exploration of the most profitable sports and the most valuable sports in the world.

 What Sports Make the Most Money and How Can You Benefit?